LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

 .. index:: ! event

-Have you ever thought about how programs respond to interactions from users and other programs?
-Programming languages use events to represent these interactions. **Events** are code representations of interactions that need to be responded to.
+Have you ever thought about how programs respond to interactions from users and other programs? **Events** are code representations of these interactions that need to be responded to.

    In programming, events are triggered and then handled.